eXascaleInfolab/cdrec/README.md

 # cdrec

-**CDRec** is a matrix-based technique repair large time series.
-It uses a memory-efficient algorithm to compute the Centroid Decomposition (CD) to recover missing blocks in incomplete time series.
-Technical details can be found in our ICDE 2014 paper:  <a href = "https://exascale.info/assets/pdf/khayati_ICDE14.pdf">Memory-Efficient Centroid Decomposition for Long Time Series </a>.
-The properties of CDRec can ve visualized [here](http://revival.exascale.info/cd/signvectors.php).
+**CDRec** is a matrix-based technique to repair large time series.
+It uses a a memory-efficient sign vector algorithm to recover missing blocks in incomplete time series.
+The properties of the sign vector computation can ve visualized [here](http://revival.exascale.info/cd/signvectors.php).
+Technical details of CDRec can be found in our ICDE 2014 paper:  <a href = "https://exascale.info/assets/pdf/khayati_ICDE14.pdf">Memory-Efficient Centroid Decomposition for Long Time Series </a>.

 The code of CDRec is available in C++, Python and Matab.
 CDRec offers the following salient features: